 10 points 4.
 Noise Consider the three-stage circuit in Figure 4.
 Only consider thermal noise from each transistor.
-The current sources are noise free.
-Let the output load capacitance be ${\cal C}L$ and parasitic capacitances are only given by the gate-source capacitances. - a) Derive the total output noise power.
-(3p.) - b) Derive the total equivalent input-referred noise.
-Hence, assume no internal noise and only one noise source at the input transistor.
-(2p.) - c) Discuss by using relevant circuit parameters how you should minimize the output noise power and how it affects the gain and bandwidth of the circuit.
+The current sources are noiseless.
+Let the output load capacitance be $C_L$ and parasitic capacitances are only given by gate-source capacitances. a) Derive the total output noise power.
+(5p.) b) Discuss - by using relevant circuit parameters - how you should minimize the output noise power and how it affects the gain and bandwidth of the circuit.
 (5p.)